Jbgabreal/privacyswap/README.md

-#  UMBRAI --- The Future of Private Swap on Solana
+#  PrivacySwap --- The Future of Private Swap on Solana

 <img src="public/banner.png" width="100%" />

 ------------------------------------------------------------------------

-## 🚀 What is UMBRAI?
+## 🚀 What is PrivacySwap?

-**UMBRAI** is a next‑generation privacy‑focused DeFi platform built on **Solana**, powered by
+**PrivacySwap** is a next‑generation privacy‑focused DeFi platform built on **Solana**, powered by
 **Zero‑Knowledge Proofs (ZK‑SNARKs)** and an encrypted AI infrastructure.